Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/strategist.md

 source: "Survivor's Guide to Morgenfell"
 ---

-#
+# Tactical Command
-Starting at 3rd level, once on your turn when you take the Attack action, you can forgo an attack to
+Starting at 3rd level, once on your turn when you take the Attack action, you can forgo an attack to command an ally you can see within 60 feet to attack a creature you can see.
+The ally can use a reaction to make that attack if the target is within range.